Publication Ethics and Publication Malpractice Statement

 (based on Elsevier recommendations and COPE's Best Practice Guidelines for Journal Editors)

-Asian-European Music Research Journal (AEMR) follows the standard for Ethics and Publication Malpractice set by the Committee on Publication Ethics (COPE).
+International Sports Studies (ISS), the Journal of the International Society for Comparative Physical Education and Sport follows the standard for Ethics and Publication Malpractice set by the Committee on Publication Ethics (COPE).
 It is therefore committed to ensuring ethics in publication and quality of articles.

 Conformance to standards of ethical behavior is therefore expected of all parties involved: Authors, Editors, Reviewers, and the Publisher.